gameserverapp/Platform/Documentation/docs/dashboard/game_servers/config_templates.md

 ![Config template - create new 1](/img/dashboard/gameserver/config_template/config_template_create_new_1.jpg)

-Enter a `name` and select which `game` the config template is for.
+Enter a `name` and select which `game` the config template is for.\
+Optionally can you change the blueprint.
+When unsure, it's best to go with the `Default blueprint`.

 Click `Create` to create a new Config template.

 ![Config template - create new 2](/img/dashboard/gameserver/config_template/config_template_create_new_2.jpg)